 We can condition the crawl space air by connecting a vent from your HVAC system to the crawl space.
 This way, fresh air will constantly be entering your crawl space, creating healthy airflow.
 If your home’s ductwork is located in the crawl space, a tap can easily be made in the existing duct.
 Other methods are used if your home’s ductwork isn’t located in the crawl space.

 The expert team at Foundation Medix has years of experience in crawl space encapsulation and repair.
 You can trust us to handle your home with the respect and careful attention that we would use in our own homes.
 If you’re experiencing the devastating effects of high humidity or water in your crawl space, let us help.
 We serve the greater Northern VA area.
-Give us a call today and you’ll even receive a free quote!
+Give us a call today and you’ll even receive a free quote for your conditioned crawl space in Northern Virginia!

 We offer honest estimates, hard work, and unbeatable